 MA Program Requirements

 Current MA students should also be aware of the Office of Graduate Studies' website for important dates and policies relevant to program completion:

 Click on the links below for answers to specific questions:

-University-mandated requirements for the MA degree are listed in 2014-15 PSU Bulletin.
+University-mandated requirements for the MA degree are listed in the 2015-16 PSU Bulletin online.